rstacruz/ion/README.md

       metaphone :artist, "Astral Projection"
     }

-The search will be an `Enumerable` object.
+The resutls will be an `Enumerable` object.
 Go ahead and iterate as you normally would.

     results.each do |album|
       puts "Album '#{album.name}' (by #{album.artist})"